—During the Festival of Qing Ming drizzling is the rain. (Du Mu, 杜牧)

 - and the third is when ‘rainbows begin to appear’ (虹始見).

 The festival originates from Hanshi (寒食節, Cold Food Festival) during which folks remembered Jie Zhitui, a nobleman of Jin (Shanxi) who lived during the Spring and Autumn Period.
 This nobleman was loyal to Prince Chong’er and followed him even to exile.
 It is said that one time he even cut out meat from his tights to feed his lord.
 Upon returning from exile, the duke forgot about Jie, who, humiliated as he was, decided to retire and move into the forests with his mother.
 Time slipped by and one day the prince remembered his old companion and he immediately set off to find him, alas in vain, the onetime nobleman was reluctant to leave the forest.
 The prince then had the forest set fire so that his hiding companion would have to surrender.
-However, after the fire cooled down, they found but dead bodies and prince was overcome with remorse and erected a temple in his honour.
-In memoriam of Jie Zhitui people started to feast and eat but uncooked meals and set no fire around the day of his departure.
-As time went by it also became the period when families went out to the tombs of their beloved ones and cleard off the dust of the old year.
+However, after the fire cooled down, they found but dead bodies, and the prince was overcome with remorse and erected a temple in his honor.
+In memoriam of Jie Zhitui, people started to feast and eat but uncooked meals and set no fire around the day of his departure.
+As time went by it also became the period when families went out to the tombs of their beloved ones and cleared off the dust of the old year.
 And so begin the tradition of tomb-sweeping.

 Kite running is a favourable outdoor activity in China during Qingming

 There are numerous common activities for Qingming Festival.
-The most common ones are tomb cleaning (hence the name, Tomb-Sweeping Day), spring outings and kite flying.
+The most common ones are tomb cleaning (hence the name, Tomb-Sweeping Day), spring outings, and kite flying.
 People also participate in different kinds of sports to celebrate the arrival of spring.

 The tradition of tomb sweeping has been legislated by the emperors who erected magnificent gravestones and monuments in every dynasty.
-For over 5000 years, the Chinese imperials, nobility, merchants and peasantry all gathered together to commemorate their beloved departed ones and to perform Confucian filial piety by tomb-sweeping and making offerings.
+For over 5000 years, the Chinese imperials, nobility, merchants, and peasantry all gathered together to commemorate their beloved departed ones and to perform Confucian filial piety by tomb-sweeping and making offerings.

 Qingming is many times referred to as Taqing (踏青, tread green), which loosely translates to spring outing.
 This is a time when people spend time outdoors enjoying the spring and taking pleasure in the fresh blossoms.
-Taqing marks the beginning of new period, when the world turns green and life returns.
+Taqing marks the beginning of a new period when the world turns green and life returns.